LAlbertoA/VTKLegacy.jl/README.md

 ```julia
 vtk = LoadVTK("path/to/file.vtk")
 ```
-This will create a `StructuredPoints` or `UnstructuredGrid` object that contains all the information and datasets of the file.
+This will create an object according to the topology/geometry of the file read.
+This object contains all the information and datasets of the file.
 Also it will print general information of the file to the default output stream:

 ```julia
 julia> vtk = LoadVTK("VTK_examples/StructuredPointsExample.vtk");